pinnacle-framework/Pinnacle/docs/content/use_cases/transfer_learning.md

 ## Start your cluster

 :::note
-Starting a SuperDuperDB cluster is useful in production and model development if you want to enable scalable compute, access to the models by multiple users for collaboration, monitoring.
+Starting a pinnacle cluster is useful in production and model development if you want to enable scalable compute, access to the models by multiple users for collaboration, monitoring.